top of page

 The Book of Revelation tells about the end of humanity as we know it.

-6. Name the books of the Gospels.
+6. Name the four books of the Gospel.

-Answer: Matthew, Mark, Luke, and John are the books in the gospels.
+Answer: Matthew, Mark, Luke, and John.

 The Gospels are the first four books of the New Testament.